 What to Serve with Skillet Enchiladas

-This meal is loaded with veggies, protein, and energizing carbs, so it’s a pretty well-balanced meal all on its own, but if you’d like to add a side, beans (black, pinto, or refried), rice, or a simple salad or slaw would all be great here.
+This meal is loaded with veggies, protein, and energizing carbs, so it’s a pretty well-balanced meal all on its own, but if you’d like to add a side, beans (black, pinto, or refried), rice, or a simple arugula salad or Mexican street corn and kale slaw would all be great here.
 To keep things really festive, serve this skillet alongside tortilla chips and homemade salsa verde!

 Ground Beef Skillet Enchiladas